 You also need people to click on your post because the more reads, shares, and likes it has, the more Google sees it’s what people want when they search for your keyword.
 Google rewards high click-through rates with better search rankings.

-When it comes to crafting your headlines, first and foremost, they need to tell the reader how they’ll benefit from your blog post.
+When it comes to learning how to write a headline, first and foremost, you’ll need to tell your reader how they’re going to benefit from your blog post.